If your child has Coronavirus symptoms

 Please do not post these notifications in the General or Room Teams sites.
 Please be mindful that the emergency contacts should only be used for emergencies.
 General enquiries should be directed through the Nursery during normal hours .

-This page was created 24th April 2022.
-It will be reviewed by end May 2022 (or earlier subject to changes in guidance or University policy).
+This page was last reviewed in May 2022.
+It will next be reviewed by end December 2022 (or earlier subject to changes in guidance or University policy).